 Lifestyle modifications and dietary changes often are helpful in reducing the symptoms of haemorrhoids.
 A diet having high fibre content soften the stools and helps to pass them easily thereby avoids straining.
 Fruits, vegetables and cereals serve as a good source of dietary fibres.
 Fibre supplements such as methylcellulose or stool softeners can be taken.
 Drinking plenty of water (8-ounce glasses) and adequate exercise helps prevent constipation.
 Over-the-counter creams and suppositories help relieve the pain and itching.
 However, these are short time remedies as long-term use can cause damage to the skin.

-Rubber band ligation: In this technique, an elastic band is tied around the base of the haemorrhoid to cut off blood supply.
-The procedure is performed on an outpatient basis under topical anaesthesia.
+In this technique, an elastic band is tied around the base of the haemorrhoid to cut off blood supply.
+The procedure is performed on an inpatient basis under topical anaesthesia and sedation, usually in conjunction with a colonoscopy.
 Your doctor inserts an anoscope, a viewing instrument, into your anus and passes a small tool called a ligator through it.
 The haemorrhoid is grasped with forceps and the ligator is passed over the haemorrhoid to place a rubber band.
 Without blood supply, the tissue dies and sloughs off in 1 or 2 weeks.

 As with any procedure, rubber band ligation may involve certain risks and complications which include severe pain, anal bleeding, infection in the anal canal and trouble urinating.